 The Success Summit is a first of its kind event in San Mateo County.
-Developed in 2013, the annual summit has been creates avenues and opportunities for discussing and developing innovative strategies and creative solutions for solving tough issues that affect San Mateo County businesses and residents.
+Developed in 2013, the annual summit creates avenues for discussing and developing innovative strategies and creative solutions for solving tough issues that affect San Mateo County businesses and residents.

 Community members from the business, nonprofit, civic, academic, and government sectors are invited to participate in interactive discussions on themes significant to north county.
 Each year, participants tackle different issues, and generate new ideas to solve them.